 |Plants Affected||Extremely wide range of plants, including ornamentals and food crops.|

 |Common Remedies||Neem oil as a preventative or light-infection treatment.
-Copper fungicides or phosphorus acid fungicides can treat larger scale infections.
+Copper fungicide or phosphorus acid fungicides can treat larger-scale infections.
 Prevention is the best cure.|

 What Is Downy Mildew?

-This downy mold is a member of the Peronosporaceae family.
-There are multiple variations of Peronosporaceae that make up the water mold family, each with slightly different plant preferences.
+Anyone who lives in a humid climate, especially in the southern United States, is experienced with downy mildews.
+Each downy mildew pathogen has a preference for wet surroundings.
+They live in the ground, colonizing the leaves of plants, and causing severe damage.
+Downy mold is a member of the Peronosporaceae family.
+There are variations of Peronosporaceae that make up the water mold family, each with different preferences.

+Peronospora and Plasmopara species are particularly dangerous for most gardeners.
+Bremia and Basidiophora are also problematic, especially on ornamental plants.
 Technically, Peronosporaceae are not a true fungus.
-Research has shown that downy mold has similar traits to fungal development, but they are oomycete microbes, not fungi.
-For gardening purposes, we often treat it as if it were a fungal disease because of how they spread.
+Research has shown that downy mildews have similar traits to fungal development but are oomycete microbes.
+For gardening purposes, we treat it as if it were a fungal disease because of how it spreads.

 Life Cycle of Downy Mildew